Twelvelines/WispfairyPi/README.md

 # WispfairyPi
 Meager scripts for enabling and disabling Raspberry Pi as eth-to-wlan bridge.
 Based on [the very tutorial on Raspberry Pi Documentation Website][1].
-Please see the content of the scripts for how the files should be prepared.
+Please see the content of it for how the files should be prepared.

 ## Dis(?)-features (Disclaimer)
 1. Not atomic